-Figure ## illustrates the household earnings of owner and renter households within Electoral Area C, using the Strathcona Rural area as a reference.
-In 2015, Electoral Area C median owner household earned about \$50,900 before tax, while the median renter household earned \$33,800.
-The former is a 12% decrease from a decade prior, while the latter is an 8% increase.
+Figure 3.2a illustrates the household earnings of owner and renter households within Electoral Area C, using the Strathcona Rural area as a reference.
+In 2015, the median owner household in Electoral Area C earned about \$50,900 before tax, while the median renter household earned \$33,800.
+Between 2005 and 2015, the median owner household income decreased 12% and the median renter household income increased 8%.

-Figure ##: Median Before-Tax Household Income by Community, 2015
+Figure 3.2a: Median Before-Tax Household Income by Community, 2015

-Figure ## illustrates the distribution of how many households fall within each income range based on their tenure in a given year.
+Figure 3.2b illustrates the distribution of households within each income range based on their tenure in a given year.
 In 2015, 60% of renter households earned less than \$40,000, compared to 38% of owners.
-These shares were 64% and 33%, respectively, in 2005, suggesting that households generally transitioned to higher income brackets.
+In 2005, 64% of renters and 33% of owners earned less than \$40,000, suggesting that renter households generally transitioned to higher income brackets between 2005 and 2015 while owners did not, likely brought on by the increase in retirees on fixed incomes.